Call Now To Get Your Life Back

 Even in cases where there is strong evidence that you were under the influence of something, you can still raise strong defenses by showing that you were not at fault for the crash.
 This often involves highlighting specific aspects of the accident and challenging whatever indication there is that you were at fault, including the police report if necessary.

-The OUI-defense lawyers at MCD Group strive to represent people who have been accused of OUI manslaughter in the Portland area, including in Biddeford and Saco, as well.
+The tenacious manslaughter defense lawyers at The Maine Criminal Defense Group strive to represent people who have been accused of manslaughter through out the state of Maine.
 If you have been arrested after a fatal car accident and accused of driving while drunk or drugged, you need legal help.
-Schedule a consultation with our OUI-defense lawyers at MCD Group by contacting them online for the legal representation you need to fight these allegations.
+Schedule a consultation with our team by contacting them online for the legal representation you need.